When is a client eligible to make contributions?

 A superannuation fund that receives a contribution in a manner that is inconsistent with the above requirements has 30 days from when the fund first became aware of the inconsistency to return the contribution.
 In the case of SMSFs, the ATO’s view is that the fund is generally taken to be aware that the amount is inconsistent with the requirements when it receives the contribution2.

 However, for a contribution that is subject to the TFN quotation requirement, a fund is not required to return the amount if the member’s TFN is quoted to the fund within 30 days of receiving the contribution.

 What if the 30 day period for returning the contribution has expired?

-In ATO ID 2009/29, the ATO expresses the view that an SMSF trustee is required to return the amount of a contribution that has been accepted in a manner that is inconsistent with the contributions standards, even if more than 30 days has expired since the trustee became aware of the inconsistency.
+The ATO’s view is that an SMSF trustee is required to return the amount of a contribution that has been accepted in a manner that is inconsistent with the contributions standards, even if more than 30 days has elapsed since the trustee became aware of the inconsistency2.